AdobeDocs/experience-manager-pattern-detection.en/help/acv.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_acv_overview"
 >title="Assets Content Validator"
->abstract="ACV identifies missing mandatory nodes in assets content."
+>abstract="ACV identifies the missing mandatory nodes in assets content."
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/home.html" text="Notable Changes - Experience Manager as a Cloud Service"
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html" text="Experience Manager as a Cloud Service - Release Notes"

-`ACV`  Assets Content Validator identifies missing mandatory nodes in asset content.
+`ACV`  Assets' Content Validator identifies the missing mandatory nodes in asset content.
 This could lead to failure of certain Assets features on Experience Manager as a Cloud Service.

 Subtypes are used to identify the different types of information, such as:

-* `assets.sanity.missing.jcrcontent`: Identify folders with missing mandatory jcr:content child node.
-This could lead to failure of certain Assets features on Experience Manager as a Cloud Service
+* `assets.sanity.missing.jcrcontent`: Identify the folders with missing mandatory nodes in the repository.
+Identifying any missing content in the repository helps prevent any broken features or use cases.

 ## Possible implications and risks {#implications-and-risks}